dseekatz/SimplePDS/README.md

 # SimplePDS

-A simple library for program analysis using pushdown systems.
+A simple library for program analysis using pushdown systems (a work in progress).